ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 ## Verify Signature

-Performed by the requesting party to verify the newly signed JWP.
+Performed by the requesting party to verify the signed JWP.

 TODO: